Adoption and foster care may lead us to places we never imagined. It’s no ordinary life, my friends. Would you agree?

 Days or years may have passed before we arrived on the scene and stepped into a river already flowing with experiences, good and bad, for our little ones.
 Their eyes have seen things we’ll never know about.
 Their brains have been influenced by their environments and their hearts shaped by all that has happened.

 Perhaps they lived in a country across the world where their lives were drastically different from ours in nearly every way.
 Or maybe in another part of our city where the culture is nothing like the one in our homes.

 So much rushes through our minds as we try to sort out the details and parent these children.
 How do we know what to do when we don’t know their stories?

 I have good news.
 There is One who knows every detail of our children’s lives.
 He knit them together in their mothers’ wombs.
 He has a plan for their lives that is good and He chose you to be this child’s mother, either for a short time or forever.

-Having parented children I birthed, adopted, and fostered, I can confidently say, parenting is a complex and challenging calling.
-I often find myself telling God, “I just don’t know what to do.”
+Having parented children I birthed, adopted, and fostered, I can confidently say parenting is a complex, challenging calling.
+I often find myself telling the Lord, “I just don’t know what to do.”

 Prayer is for needy hearts.
 Prayer is for helpless people.
 Prayer is for the weary.